nullrend/rssguard/resources/docs/Documentation.md

 To redirect debug output of RSS Guard to log file, do this:

 * Windows
-  1. You need to open command line, run `CTRL + R` and write `cmd`.
+  1. Open a command prompt by pressing <key>Win</key> + <key>R</key>, then typing `cmd`.
-  2. Navigate to your RSS Guard installation folder, `cd C:\Programs\rssguard\`.
+  2. Navigate to your RSS Guard installation folder.
+If RSS Guard was installed the default path is `C:\Programs\rssguard\`.
 This is the folder which contains `rssguard.exe`.
   3. Enter `.\rssguard.exe --log '.\log.txt'`.
 RSS Guard will now start.
 You can of course specify arbitrary file where to store log and its location must be writable.
 The `--log` syntax is supported starting from RSS Guard 3.8.0.
 Older versions do not support capturing debug output.
   4. Now try to simulate your problem.
   5. Attach generated `log.txt` file to your bug report.

 * Linux
   1. You need to open command line, run terminal emulator.
-  2. Navigate to your RSS Guard installation folder, `cd /my/root/rssguard'.
+  2. Navigate to your RSS Guard installation folder, `cd /my/root/rssguard`.
 This step is not usually needed.
   3. Enter `rssguard > /home/<user>/log.txt 2>&1`.
 RSS Guard will now start.
   4. Now try to simulate your problem.
   5. Attach generated `log.txt` file to your bug report.